 Given the complexity of the task at hand, computational methods should be brought to bear wherever they prove helpful.
-To minimize bias, CPB is committed only to a knowledge representation scheme based on the concepts of ethically relevant features with corresponding degrees of presence/absence from which duties to minimize/maximize corresponding these features with degrees of satisfaction/violation of those duties are inferred.
-The particulars of the representation are dynamic-particular features, degrees, and duties are determined from example cases permitting different sets in different domains to be discovered.
+To minimize bias, CPB is committed only to a knowledge representation scheme based on the concepts of ethically relevant features with corresponding degrees of presence/absence from which duties to minimize/maximize these features with corresponding degrees of satisfaction/violation of those duties are inferred.
+The particulars of the representation are dynamic-particular features, degrees, and duties are left open permitting different sets in different domains to be used.